neodon/endb/README.md

 $ npm install endb
 ```

-By default, data is stored in memory.
-Optionally, install and utilize an "storage adapter".
+By default, data is cached in memory.
+Optionally, install and utilize a "storage adapter".
 Officially supported adapters are LevelDB, MongoDB, NeDB, MySQL, PostgreSQL, Redis, and SQLite.

 ```bash
 $ npm install level # LevelDB